Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/MapViewCalloutApp/README.md

 # MapView Callout Micro-app

-This micro-app demonstrates the use of `Callout` with a composable `MapView`. `Callout` is a composable function which renders an empty composable Box placed at some point or GeoElement on a Map.
+This micro-app demonstrates the use of `Callout` with a composable `MapView`. `Callout` is a composable function which renders an empty composable Box placed at a given point or GeoElement on a Map.
 The content of the composable Box is customizable, while the container of the Box is a stylable rectangular shape with a leader line positioned at the point of the tap or GeoElement passed into the `Callout` composable functions.

 ## Usage